Understanding and documenting your pipe network can be a time intensive, field-based task.

-Utility networks have been developed over many years and have expanded as a result of many acquisitions.
+Your utility networks have been developed over many years and have expanded as a result of many acquisitions.
 In addition to changing ownership, technology has changed over time meaning accurate data on the location or depth of the network is not always available or reliable.
-To add to the challenge, utility networks span large geographic areas and are often underground or difficult to access, making retrospectively collecting this information difficult and expensive.
+To add to the challenge, utility networks span large geographic areas and are often underground or difficult to access, and retrospectively collecting this information is difficult and expensive.

-Due to obvious health and safety implications, regulators now demand quality data from utilities.
-With data sharing being encouraged, the quality of this data now impacts the industry as a whole, not just the individual organisation.
+Due to obvious health and safety implications, regulators now demand quality data from you.
+With data sharing being encouraged, the quality of this data now impacts the industry as a whole, not just one organisation.

-1Spatial’s Pipe Inference Solution offers a cost-effective and accurate method of gaining valued insight into the network through rules-based data discovery.
-The solution uses available data sets (either licensed and owned by the Utility or freely available) combined with expert knowledge to define what the missing data should look like.
+Our pipe inference solution offers a cost-effective and accurate method of gaining valued insight into the network through rules-based data discovery, powered by 1Integrate.
+The solution uses available datasets (either licensed and owned by you, or freely available) combined with expert knowledge to define what the missing data should look like.
 A confidence factor will then be assigned to the new data depending on the combination of rules and data used to create this data point.
 As more information is fed into the model, the accuracy increases.

-This enables field and office-based decisions to be made confidently and accurately, from a trusted data source which fully informs the decision-maker.
+This enables your field and office workers to make decisions confidently and accurately, from a trusted data source.
 Trust in the data will also improve the quality and efficiency of daily operations.

-In configuring the solution to meet the utilities specific requirements, 1Spatial’s approach is to include the organisations own subject matter experts in the design process.
+We are able to configure the solution to meet your specific requirements.
+Our approach is to include your own subject matter experts in the design process.
 This enables the experts to take ownership of the solution and helps with the adoption of the solution across the organisation.

-Only with complete and high-quality data, will utilities be able to move to a predictive or preventative approach to network management.
-In circumstances where they have to react, they can do so quickly and provide a better level of customer service.
+Only with complete and high-quality data are you able to move to a predictive or preventative approach to network management.
+There will be circumstances where you will need to react.
+This solution allows you to do so quickly and in-turn provide a better level of customer service.

-Operational practices will be easier to plan and execute and customers will notice fewer disruptions.
-This is vitally important for utilities as they are heavily regulated with incentives and penalties linked to performance.
+Operational practices will be easier to plan and execute and your customers are likely to notice fewer disruptions.
+We understand that this is important for you, as you are heavily regulated with incentives and penalties linked to performance.

-This solution clearly identifies to the user, whether inside the organisation or a third party, the level of confidence in the data.
-This allows users to make informed decisions free from the assumption that all data is correct and shares the same level of accuracy.
+Our solution clearly identifies to the user the level of confidence in the data, whether inside your organisation or a third party.
+This allows users to make informed decisions free from the assumption that all data is correct, and shares the same level of accuracy.